attcs/Octree/docs/README.md

 Insertion logic revolves around handling node overflows:
 * `Insert()` provides the standard insertion method, automatically rebalancing and splitting the tree when nodes overflow.
 * `InsertIntoLeaf()` allows forcing elements into leaf nodes without node splitting.
-It behavior is governed by the `InsertionMode` enum:
+Its behavior is governed by the `InsertionMode` enum:
   * `InsertionMode::Balanced`: Uses standard balanced `Insert()` (Not applicable directly to `InsertIntoLeaf()`, but used as the default enum option in containers).
   * `InsertionMode::LowestLeaf`: Inserts the element into the bottom-most leaf node that geographically houses it.
   * `InsertionMode::ExistingLeaf`: Inserts the element into the deepest already-existing leaf node, avoiding the creation of deeper nodes.